Vietnam.vn - Nền tảng quảng bá Việt Nam

 From the initial profits, Mr. Phuong invested in renovating and expanding 6 shrimp ponds with a total area of 20,000m2 and switched to commercial catfish farming.

-He applies the rotational farming method to ensure economic benefits during the year, with 60 thousand baby catfish, the total harvest output reaches 45 tons.
+He applies the rotational farming method to ensure economic benefits during the year, with 60 thousand baby catfish, the total harvest reaches 45 tons.
 In particular, he specially sets aside a pond of about 1,000m2 to domesticate baby catfish, after 7 days release them into the earthen pond.

 The stocking density for the catfish has a high survival rate and an average yield of 3 fish/m2.
-Over the years, Mr. Phuong has effectively maintained and developed the total area for commercial catfish farming, with an annual income of more than 1 billion VND after deducting expenses.
+Over the years, Mr. Phuong has maintained and effectively developed the total area for commercial catfish farming, with an annual income of more than 1 billion VND after deducting expenses.

 img